Policy Regularization with Dataset Constraint for Offline Reinforcement Learning: Related Work

 Policy regularization is a typical way in offline RL to avoid OOD actions.
 The basic idea is to augment an actor-critic algorithm with a penalty measuring the divergence of the policy from the offline dataset \cite{fisherbrc}.
 One of the first policy regularization methods in offline RL is BCQ \cite{bcq}.
 BCQ firstly uses CVAE \cite{cvae} to fit the behavior policy $\mu$ and then learns the policy $\pi$, which has a similar distribution to that of $\mu$.
 Nevertheless, the fitting error will backpropagate to $\pi$ and eventually affect $\pi$'s performance.
 TD3+BC \cite{td3_bc} adds a behavioral cloning \cite{bc} term to the policy improvement loss of TD3 \cite{td3}, successfully constraining $\pi$ without an explicit fit of $\mu$.
 Although simple, TD3+BC achieves competitive results on the Gym-MuJoCo suite of the D4RL benchmark \cite{d4rl}, compared with state-of-the-art methods.
 TD3+BC shows that even a simple regularization term can achieve superior performance, which greatly inspires the designation of our method.

-Both BCQ and TD3+BC constrain $\pi$ to match $\mu$'s distribution.
-However, distribution constraint limits $\pi$'s performance since it cannot distinguish the optimal actions from the poor ones.
+Both BCQ and TD3+BC constrain $\pi$ to match the distribution of $\mu$.
+Although effectively keeping the policy from OOD actions, distribution constraint limits the performance of $\pi$ since it cannot distinguish the optimal actions from the poor ones.
+DOGE \cite{doge} proposes to regularize the policy within the convex hull of dataset via a state-conditioned distance function, which regresses the expectation of actions along with the given state in the offline dataset.
+So $\pi$ is still limited by the distribution of the behavior policy.
 To this end, BEAR \cite{bear} uses the maximum mean discrepancy divergence (MMD) \cite{mmd} with a Gaussian kernel as the $f$-divergence to constrain $\pi$.
 Empirically, they found that when computing MMD over a small number of samples, the sampled MMD between $\mu$ and $\pi$ was similar to the MMD between the supports of $\mu$ and $\pi$.
 In their experiments, they showed that this support constraint could find optimal policies even when the offline dataset $\mathcal{D}$ was composed of several sub-optimal behaviors.
 Our method motivates from a quite different perspective.
 It is neither a distribution constraint method nor a support constraint method.
 Instead, we constrain $\pi$ with the whole dataset $\mathcal{D}$.
 Moreover, we want to learn optimal actions from all those in $\mathcal{D}$ instead of just those in a particular state.
 For a thorough overview of existing offline RL methods and their difference from ours, we recommend referring to \cite{offline_overview}.

 Apart from policy regularization, there are also some works associated with dataset constraint. \cite{retrieval_rl} augmented an RL agent with a retrieval process (parameterized as a neural network) that has direct access to a dataset of experiences.
-They tested the retrieval process in multi-task offline RL settings, showing that it could learn good task representations.
+They tested the retrieval process in multi-task offline RL settings, showing that it can learn good task representations.
 However, it is about something other than regularizing the policy from OOD actions. \cite{retrieval_nn} proposed to search the dataset for the current state's nearest neighbor, which would be fed as an additional input into the policy and value networks.
 They use SCaNN \cite{scann} for fast approximate nearest-neighbor retrieval, while we use KD-Tree to speed up the retrieval for the exact nearest neighbor.